 Causes of Hyperelastic skin

-Hyperelastic skin is most often seen in the Ehlers-Danlos syndrome.
-People with this disorder have very elastic skin and joints that can be bent more than is normally possible.
+Hyperelastic skin is most often seen in people who have Ehlers-Danlos syndrome.
+People with this disorder have very elastic skin.
+They also have joints that can be bent more than is normally possible.
 For this reason, they are sometimes referred to as rubber men or women.

 - Subcutaneous T-cell lymphoma

 You need to take special steps to avoid skin damage when you have this condition because your skin is more delicate than normal.
 You are more likely to get cuts and scrapes and scars may stretch and become more visible.